ardalis/ardalis-com-gatsby/src/pages/blog/moving-a-certificate-between-web-servers.md

 9. Follow the wizard to backup the cert to a .pfx file.

-10. Choose to ‘Yes, export the private key’
+10. Choose to ‘Yes, export the private key'

 11. Choose to ‘Include all certificates in the certificate path if possible” Do NOT delete the Private Key.